Harika-SVL/Jenkins/notes.md

 * Before building the code, dependencies have to be present locally
 * To manage these dependencies, every programming language has some kind of package manager
   * dotnet: `nuget` is the package manager
      * packages.config/packages.json
   * java: `maven` can handle package management
   * python: `pip` is the package manager
   * nodejs: `npm` can handle package management

-* Scope of Work
+* Scope of Work :

 ![Alt text](shots/11.PNG)

 ## Maven

-* Maven is a tool which can be use to build, package, distribute, test and generate documentation for java and java based languages
+* Maven is a tool which can be used to build, package, distribute, test and generate documentation for java and java-based languages
 * It follows convention over configuration
-* It uses a file called as pom.xml
+* It uses a file called as 'pom.xml'
-* pom (Project object model)
+* POM (Project Object Model)

 * Maven Installation:
 ```
-# Install java 17
+# Install java-17

 sudo apt update
 sudo apt install openjdk-17-jdk -y
 ```
-* Lets try installing maven 3.9.3
+* Let's try installing maven 3.9.3
     [Refer Here: https://maven.apache.org/download.cgi]
 ```
 cd /tmp